Raigarak/Twitter-Image-Bot/README.md

 Replace the `ConsumerKey`, `ConsumerSecret`, `Access Token`, and `AccessTokenSecret` with your own in the `TwitterImageHanlder.java` class.

 **How to change search parameters**
-To change the subreddit, thread upvote requirement, or wallhaven search parameters the bot downloads the images from.
+To change the subreddit, thread minimum upvotes, or wallhaven rest api endpoints.
 Add the links to the `Config.json` file.

 **How to change duration per tweet**
 To change the duration between each check.
 Go into the `TwitterBot.java` file and inside the while loop.
 Change `TimeUnit.MINUTES.sleep(30);`